drj11/cv/README.txt

 temperature change over the last 130 years.

 Programming Languages.
 Python, CoffeeScript, C, Lua, JavaScript, SQL, and many others too long to list.
-Would previously have claimed world class expertise on ISO Standard C here, but no-one cares any more.
+Back in the day (1994 to 2003) I maintained world class expertise on ISO Standard C and a deep section and sub-section nargery.

-All sort of strange software skills like being able to write garbage collectors, implement programming languages, program microcontrollers, calculate 3D collisions for rigid objects, trace rays through 3D manifolds, create interactive web-based
+All sort of software skills like being able to write garbage collectors, implement programming languages, program microcontrollers, calculate 3D collisions for rigid objects, trace rays through 3D manifolds, create interactive web-based